 Soraya Brouwer is Truants’ founder and editorial director and currently based in London.
 She has a bachelor degree in English Literature, with minors in power and language and genocide studies.
-She works at Native Instruments and over the last few years she has organised events, lectures and screenings focused on the diversification of clubbing and music journalism, and the decolonisation of higher education.
+She works in AR at Native Instruments and over the last few years she has organised events, lectures and screenings focused on the diversification of clubbing and music journalism, and the decolonisation of higher education.
 She also has hosted a number of Truants club nights in Amsterdam, Paris, Helsinki and London.
 When she is not drawing or working on Truants, she is either watching the Bundesliga, running in the park or fixing Max B’s ID3 tags in her music library.

 Sindhuja Shyam (co-founder, editorial board)

 Sindhuja Shyam has been with Truants since the start and is currently based in Amsterdam.
 She’s currently graduating from the Delft University of Technology at the department of industrial design.
 As an editorial and coding queen, Sindhuja has played a major role in the foundation of Truants, developing its overall creative direction and unique perspective in order to create a substantive music platform.
 In her free time, she can be found reciting Cristiano Ronaldo’s most inspirational quotes to her closest friends, binge-watching Power and keeping up with rap/R&B top 40 and whatever ghazals her mom sends her.